Date and time notation in the United States

 Date and time notation in the United States differs from that used in nearly all other countries.
 It is inherited from one historical branch of conventions from the United Kingdom.
 American styles of notation have also influenced customs of date notation in Canada, creating confusion in international commerce.
+This format is also used in the Philippines, which was once an American Commonwealth.